AustinCBYUi/ServiceJournal/README.md

 # ServiceJournal
  Personal Service Journal
  ------

+## Author
+*Aussie Dev of course.
+Credit to Zach again!
+Appreciate the help, examples and motivation!*

+## Important Notice
+DetailingCalculator.py is not implemented into the program, and testingfunctions was to hit a box on the rubric last semester.
+Thanks

 ## Purpose
 The primary purpose of this application is to record mechanical repairs done on customers vehicles for my company Straight 6 Performance.